Primary aldosteronism is a condition caused by an excess of the adrenal hormone aldosterone independent of the renin-angiotensin-aldosterone axis.

 Aldosterone is a mineralocorticoid released from the zona glomerulosa of the adrenal cortex.
 It is released in response to:

-This is a spontaneous diuresis that occurs in response to the water and sodium retention caused by raised aldosterone.
+The volume expansion prompted by increased water reabsorption results in an 'escape' phenomenon.
+This is a diuresis that occurs in response to the water and sodium retention caused by raised aldosterone.
+The exact mechanisms are unclear but appear to involve:

 In the vast majority of cases primary aldosteronism is caused by adrenal adenomas or adrenal hyperplasia.